 Issues Covered in a Prenuptial Agreement

 Prenups typically cover issues primarily concerned with the property rights of the prospective spouses.
 These rights can involve real estate, retirement benefits, financial investments, bank accounts, family heirlooms, cars, and more.

-A significant function of a prenuptial agreement involves the division of marital property upon divorce.
+A significant function of a prenuptial agreement involves the division of marital property during the divorce process.
 By default, state courts divide marital assets and liabilities according to state law.
 Most states use principles of “equitable distribution” when dividing marital property.
 Other states, such as California, rely on the “community property” system of asset division to determine the parties’ respective property rights upon divorce.

 Some prenuptial agreements establish provisions regarding spousal and child support.
 However, most states will not enforce the provisions of a prenuptial agreement if it would adversely affect the right of a child and custodial parent to receive child support.

 Attorneys are typically in charge of drafting a prenuptial agreement.
 However, most states do not require the parties to retain independent legal counsel before enforcing the terms of a prenuptial agreement.